ttwag/EEC130AB-Electromagnetics/lecture/Reflection_and_Refraction.md

 ### Standing Wave

-The incidence and reflected wave form a standing wave
+The incidence and reflected waveform a standing wave

 **Standing Wave Ratio**